-With the outbreak of the 2019 novel coronavirus, interest has surged in Japanese Pitta masks.
-Smart Air has received a flood of questions about how well they filter the coronavirus and other viruses.
+COVID-19 has caused a surge in interest for all types of masks, including Japanese Pitta masks.
+Smart Air has received a flood of questions about how well they filter COVID-19 and other viruses.

-The Japanese Pitta masks are sleek and incredibly popular, but there’s little information available on how well they filter out tiny virus-sized particles.
+The Japanese Pitta masks are sleek and incredibly popular, but there’s little information available on how well they filter out tiny virus-sized particles such as COVID-19.

-Scientists have taken electron microscope images to measure the size of the coronavirus SARS-CoV-2.
+Scientists have taken electron microscope images to measure the size of the COVID-19 particles.
 They found that the “virions” (or particles) are approximately 125 nm (0.125 microns) in diameter.
 The smallest particles are 0.06 microns, and the largest are 0.14 microns.

-That makes the coronavirus particles smaller than PM2.5 particles, but bigger than some dust particles and gases.
+That makes COVID-19 particles smaller than PM2.5 particles, but bigger than some dust particles and gases.
 However, sometimes the coronavirus hitches a ride on water droplets, which will make the size bigger.

 Coronavirus & Mask Livestream